-- In the fuel filler must be constructed so that any fuel spilled may drain safely to the outside of the vehicle. - (ii) If the filling orifice is located within the bodywork, it must be filled with a catch tray to the salistaction of the scrulineers. - (ii) a flame- and liquid-pood bulkhead, which may be of transparent material and which offectively separates the compartment occupied by the crew menuters from any component of the fuel tank or refuelling system must be fitted.
+- W the fuel filler must be constructed so that any fuel spilled may grain safely to the outside of the vehicle. - (ii) If the filling orifice is located within the bodywork, it must be filled with a catch tray to the satisfaction of the scrulingers. - (ii) a flame-and liquid-proof bulkhead, which may be of transparent material and which offectively separates the compartment occupied by the crew members from any component of the fuel tank in refuelling system must be fitted.

-If additional fuel containers which are not part of the piped fuel system are carried, they must be necessly tastened to the vehicle structure, but not within the the passenger compartment regardless of vehicle construction.
+If additional fuel containers which are not part of the piped fuel system are carried, they must be securely tastened to the vehicle structure, but not within the the passenger compartment regardless of vehicle construction.

-- 5a Fuels complying with the definitions of commercial fuel or FIA fuels as contained in Schedulin G (retor to "General Propringments for Cars and Drivers" in the CAMS Manual of Motor Sport) shall be permitted.
+- 5a Fuels complying with the definitions of commercial fuel or FIA fuels as contained in Schedule G (refer to "General Requirements for Cars and Drivers" in the CAMS Manual of Motor Sport) shall be permitted.
 Notwithstanding that general provision, the use of any fuel containing more than 0.013g/L of lead is prohibited. - 6.
 All cars must be fitted with a seat bett/safety harness for all crew members and passengers carried during an event which must comply with Schedule Liceter to "General Requirements for Cars and Drivers" in the CAMS Manual of Motor Sports.

-Note: In all vehicles where a Salety Cage Structure is required to be fitted, there shall be fitted a full harness consisting of at linest a lap litrap and two strap shoulder harness (e.
+Note: In all vehicles where a Salety Cage Structure is required to be fitted, there shall be fitted a full harness comisting of at least a lap litrap and two strap shoulder harness (e.
 Type A or B).